-Experience the depth and value of Uta Hagen’s Object Exercises and Scene Study process in actor training.
-Led by HB Studio faculty who trained directly with Uta Hagen, we will explore the infinite potential of Uta Hagen’s exercises in the actor’s practice at all levels of experience.
+Experience the depth and value of Uta Hagen’s Object Exercises and Scene Study process.
+Led by HB Studio faculty who trained directly with Uta Hagen, we will explore the infinite potential of the exercises in the actor’s practice, and apply the same rigorous values to scene work.
 Through participation and discussion, we see the individual talent revealed and released through this approach.
-Lab participants will play dual roles: Actor and Teacher.
 As an actor, you will be asked to prepare an exercise and rehearse a scene.
-As a teacher, you will be assigned an exercise and scene to critique.
+As a teacher, you will consider how to empower each actor’s discovery through clear, specific guidance.

 They offer the actor a structure for lifelong practice exploring the dynamic interaction between sensory/emotional experience and the creative imagination.
 They hone the actor’s ability to actively live through the circumstances of the play and the character’s dilemma.
 When the work becomes a part of the actor’s process, unpremeditated truthful behavior replaces cliché and easy sentiment in performance.
 The actor grows to honor an authentic, present and intuitively responsive self in the role while making imaginative choices that serve the play.